mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 [motivation]: #motivation

-The current Node API (referred here as v1 API) is a REST API.
-This API while simple is:
+The previous Node API (referred to here as v1) was a REST API.
+This API while simple had a few drawbacks:

-- Documented manually (current documentation is available [here](https://github.com/mimblewimble/grin/blob/master/doc/api/node_api.md).
+- Manually documented (current documentation is available [here](https://github.com/mimblewimble/grin/blob/master/doc/api/node_api.md).
 - Contains call with heterogenous args such as `?byid=xxx` and `commitment/xxx` which can be confusing and lack some uniformity.
 - Uses REST which is bound to HTTP while v2 wallet API uses JSON-RPC.

-The goal of this RFC is to provide a new API with:
+This RFC provides a new v2 API with:
 - Cleaner methods and errors.
 - Generated documentation directly on docs.rs.
 - Automatic testing with doc tests.